FAQs

 How many acupuncture sessions will I need?

-The number of sessions depends on your condition, how long you have had symptoms, and how you respond.
-Some people improve quickly, while others need a staged plan that also includes exercise and other physiotherapy strategies.
+The number of sessions depends on your condition, goals, and response.
+Some people need only a short trial.
+Others need a staged plan that also includes exercise and load management.

 Is acupuncture the same as dry needling?